The UWI has an 11" Celestron telescopeWe meet in the Biology Seminar Room (BSR) EVERY WEDNESDAY without fail

 GOOD VIEWING CONDITIONS

-we meet briefly between 19:00 and 19:30 for orientation instruction
+we meet briefly for orientation instruction

 there is a concrete stairs at the back of the main Library that goes to the roof.